 - Features – Cheap No Frills Accommodation, close to the Parks and Restaurants

 For this the Kings Inn is perfect.
 It is located nice and close, only a 10-minute stroll, but not so close it incurs a premium.
-It is right next to the Anaheim Garden walk with lots of great Dining options.
-Breakfast and free parking are included, so no additional costs.
-You can rise early grab a coffee and quick breakfast to start the day then be at the park for rope drop.
+It is right next to the Anaheim Garden walk with lots of great dining options.
+Free parking is included, so no additional costs.
 There is a great roof terrace for catching the fireworks show in the evening too, great for the first night when you may not have tickets yet!

 If you want cheap and no-frills, but still want a decent stay then the Kings Inn really hits the spot.